Starfish-develop/Starfish/docs/api/grid_tools.rst

 .. contents::
    :depth: 2

-It defines many useful functions and objects that may be used in the modeling package :mod:`model`, such as :obj:`Interpolator`.
+It defines many useful functions and objects that may be used in the modeling package :mod:`model`, such as :class:`Interpolator`.

 Downloading model spectra
 =========================